strykeforce/olympics/vision/README.md

 # Computer Vision Event

+Most seasons we use a camera on our robot to help us do things like shoot at a goal or locate objectives on the field.
+Doing this quickly and accurately without human involvement (or *autonomously*) is a key part of our game plan.

-The objective of this Stryke Force Olympics event is to learn how to use computer vision to determine the position of robot on the field.
+The objective of this Stryke Force Olympics event is to learn how to use computer vision to determine the position of simulated robot on the field.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->